kjhealy/kieranhealy.hugo/content/blog/make-your-own-noaa-sea-temperature-graph/index.markdown

 The data is available as daily global observations doing back to September 1st, 1981.
 Each day's data is available as a single file in subdirectories organized by year-month.
 [It's all here](https://www.ncei.noaa.gov/data/sea-surface-temperature-optimum-interpolation/v2.1/access/avhrr/).
 Each file is about 1.6MB in size.
 There are more than fifteen thousand of them.

-We can make a folder called `raw` in our project and then get all the data, preserving is subdirectory structure, with a `wget` command like this:
+We can make a folder called `raw` in our project and then get all the data, preserving its subdirectory structure, with a `wget` command like this:

 {{< code bash >}}
 wget --no-parent -r -l inf --wait 5 --random-wait 'https://www.ncei.noaa.gov/data/sea-surface-temperature-optimum-interpolation/v2.1/access/avhrr/'